hayltonbernardes22/hayltonbernardes22/README.md

 # **I'm Haylton Bernardes Neto.**

-- I have focused on the Artificial Intelligence career with a focus on Data Science since 2019, here I have created some repositories of projects that I have done in this area, in addition to some teachings for people who are starting in the area.
+- I have focused on a Data Science career with a focus on Artificial Intelligence, through GitHub I created some repositories of projects that I have done in this area, in addition to some teachings for people who are starting in the area.
-- I have loved doing some Machine Learning and Deep Learning projects, and below I inserted the link of some of my projects, as well as my linkedin link, where you can have contact with me, together we will be stronger.
+- I love doing some Machine Learning and Deep Learning projects, and below I insert the link to some of my projects, as well as my link on LinkedIn, where you can have contact with me, together we will be stronger.

 Linkedin: https://www.linkedin.com/in/haylton-bernardes-5021b816b/